jasminabihel/books-and-coffee/README.md

 ### *Fixed bugs* ###

-*  When the webpage was deployed in GitHub several images had broken links.
+*  When the web page was deployed in GitHub several images had broken links.
 This was because the images were deployed to the images folder in format jifi that is not supported by the browser.
 This was corrected by uploading the images again with the correct format jpg.

 * Several images had capital letters when deployed.
 This was fixed.

 * Input [type=text], input [type=email] and input[type=submit] was used in CSS to style the sign up    form.
 This is not recommended and the CSS style for the sign up form is corrected by using class for the styling.

 ### **Supported screens** ###

-* The web page is responsive and works as espected in Edge, Chrome, Firefox and Safari.
-* The web page is responsive for diffrent viewpoints: desktop, laptop, tablet and mobile.
+Here are few examples for supported screens: iPhone 4, iPhone 6/7/8, Galaxy Z3 Flip, Pixel 4/5, Pixel 10, Nest Hub, Lenovo Idea Pad 5 Pro.

 ## **Deployment** ##

-* The web page was deployed to GitHub pages using the folowing steps:
+* The web page was deployed to GitHub pages using the following steps:
     - Go to the GitHub repository and navigate to Settings.
-    - On the left side in the Settings klick on the pages tab.
+    - On the left side in the Settings click on the pages tab.
-    - Go to bulid and deployment and choose source: Deploy from branch.
+    - Go to build and deployment and choose source: Deploy from branch.
     - Under branch choose main for branch and root for folder.
     - When you press on the save button, the site is being deployed.